Twenty Years of Speakjava

 The reality was that nobody, other than a handful of managers in what was at that time called SunSoft, had any interest in this.
 Customers didn’t see the benefit, which meant that ISVs were reluctant to commit the necessary resources and even most of Sun just wanted to “shift tin” running Solaris on SPARC.

 As a result, I reached a crucial fork in the technology road and decided to go down the sunlit path of Java.
-I sent the next eighteen months learning how to use (and, most importantly, how not to use) Java by writing enterprise applications for internal use in Sun.
+I spent the next eighteen months learning how to use (and, most importantly, how not to use) Java by writing enterprise applications for internal use in Sun.

 Having gained some useful experience, I decided it was time to move on to new challenges and, in March 1999, I joined the Market Development Engineering (MDE) group (bizarrely, had I simply stayed in my first role at Sun this is where I would have ended up anyway).